usgs/wdfn-blog/content/gran.md

 ### Package landing pages

 We are debating if there should be a landing page for each package on GRAN.

+### Tracking Downloads

+We have scripts to get the downloads, but it would be great to incorporate those into either the `grantools` package or as part of the Jenkin's job.

 Questions
 ---------